macedo6000/CoffeeData/README-database.md

 ## Database Branch Overview

-The folder of the database branch is structured as follows
+The folders of the database branch are structured as follows:

 ```
 ├── root